snhwang/readable-SNH/README.md

 ### About the App

+The API server was provided in the "starter project" for the course.
+I left this essentially unchanged.
+The original README.md file for the starter was renamed as StarterREADME.md.

-The project was bootstrapped with create-react-app.
+I created the frontend to fulfill the requirements of the course project.
+The frontend was bootstrapped with create-react-app.